musukvl/article-terraform-resource-identification/README.md

     ```
 3. Actual storage account has `/subscriptions/5293af6a-eac6-493f-8d6f-e6358448a2ff/resourceGroups/ary-app-rg/providers/Microsoft.Storage/storageAccounts/aryappsa` id in Azure cloud.

-Keep in mind, that `name` attribute of `azurerm_storage_account` and name of Terraform resource block are different things.
-`name` attribute of `azurerm_storage_account` is not part of resource identifier.

 Terraform matching resource on each level by corresponding identifier.

 For example, if you change name of the resource in *.tf-file: